mehulagg/gitlab_test/doc/security/reset_user_password.md

 Exit the console and try to login with your new password.

+NOTE: **Note:**
+Passwords can also be reset via the [Users API](../api/users.md#user-modification)

 ### Reset your root password

-The steps mentioned above can also be used to reset the root password.
+The steps described above can also be used to reset the root password.
+But first, identify the root user, with an `id` of `1`.
+To do so, run the following command:

-Root user usually has an `id` of `1`, so the user can be found as

 ```shell
 user = User.where(id: 1).first
 ```

 After finding the user, follow the steps mentioned in the [Reset the password](#reset-the-password) section to reset the password of the root user.

-NOTE: **Note:**
-Passwords can also be reset via the [Users API](../api/users.md#user-modification)

 <!-- ## Troubleshooting